shubhammutha/healthcare-ai-incident-triage-runbook-generator/README.md

 # Healthcare AI Incident Triage & Runbook Generator

-This is a Streamlit operations tool created for a Healthcare AI / Hippocratic AI Operations interview context.
+This is a Streamlit operations tool created for a Hippocratic AI Operations team.

 ## What It Does